 Dorothea Lotze-Kola is a licensed Marriage and Family Therapist and Pastoral Counselor.
 She works with individuals, couples, groups and families.
-She specializes in: Life Transitions, Grief, Personal Growth, Spiritual Distress, Trauma, Marital Conflict and Stress, Eating disorders, Immigration related stress.
+She specializes in: Spiritually integrated psychotherapy (SIP), mindfulness and body movement (Yoga), trauma, grief, life transitions and personal growth, marital conflict and growth, stress and transitions in families, and immigration related stress.

 Nineshia Mont-Reynaud, Clinical Director